 What?
 With all of the other fantastic ground coffees out there, especially those from places like Starbucks and Dunkin’, Folger makes this list?
-Of course it does, because Folger’s has been in the ground coffee business for a long time, so they know home coffee and make some of the best ground coffees.
+Of course, it does, because Folger’s has been in the ground coffee business for a long time, so they know home coffee and make some of the best budget coffees.

-You can buy an 11-ounce or 18.4-ounce brick of ground coffee for a comparable price to other brands.
+You can buy an 11-ounce or 18.4-ounce brick of coffee for a comparable price to other brands.
 These are excellent for refilling your coffee canisters, but if you don’t have a can, you can buy Folger’s in a can for similar prices per ounce and then use the bricks to refill that.
 Either way, Folger’s works to make your morning coffee as high-quality and convenient as possible.

-You might consider Folger’s to be “office coffee,” which is often as cheap as possible, so it’s also bitter and leaves a bad taste in your mouth.
+You might consider Folger’s to be “office coffee,” which is often as cheap as possible, bitter, and leaves a bad taste in your mouth.
 While it’s true that many offices do use Folger’s, it’s fresh and tastes great, and works well for your office and your home.

-It’s also straightforward, basic coffee.
+It’s also a straightforward, basic, medium-roast coffee.
 You can add sugar and cream or drink it black, and you don’t sacrifice anything.
-If specialty coffee isn’t your thing, get Folger’s.
+If specialty coffee isn’t your thing, get Folger’s Medium Roast Coffee.